 Welcome to This Is America.

-This week in our programme, we will look at an interesting characteristic of the USA - Covered Bridges.
+This week in our programme, we'll take a look at an interesting characteristic of the USA - Covered Bridges.

 And now back to the USA.
 Park County in Indiana is called the covered bridge capital of the world because this county has more covered bridges than any other county in United States.
 At one time, as many as 53 covered bridges existed in Park County.
 Today, only 31 of those bridges survive.
 Ten of which are closed to vehicle traffic and only pedestrians can cross them.